Kmagameguy/portfolio/_posts/2013-01-14-back-on-wagon.md

 author: Kevin
 tags:
 thumbnail: /assets/images/posts/2013-01-14-back-on-the-wagon/thumb.jpg
+thumbnail_alt: A grayscale rendering of an unlit candle
+thumbnail_credit: Materials and rendering by me
 ---

 Of course, right before a huuuuuge flare-up in my work schedule I'm feeling more zoned in than ever before.